Buzzpy/Dev-Encyclopedia/.github/ISSUE_TEMPLATE/add-a-new-term.md

 ---
-Name: Add a new term
+name: Add a new term
-About: Issue template for suggesting/adding a new term to Dev Encyclopedia
+about: Issue template for suggesting/adding a new term to Dev Encyclopedia
 ---

 ![Issue Banner Image](https://github.com/user-attachments/assets/272cd422-01a7-41d3-a09f-b13e2ad004ae)